Question: How do I pray with abnormal vaginal bleeding (istihada)?

 Please read these related articles:

-Check out our courses for more details about the general rulings of worship and menstruation.
+Check out our menstruation guides and courses for more details about the general rulings of worship and menstruation.

 Jazak Allah khayran